 - Nurses and Midwives need to be registered with the Nursing and Midwifery Council (NMC)

-- Chartered Accountants need the ACA (Associate Chartered Accountant) qualification
+- Chartered Accountants need the ACCA (Associate Chartered Certified Accountant) qualification

 - Gas Engineers must be registered on the Gas Safe Register by law